11 Poses to Spice Up Your Yoga Routine

 Pose Type: Standing

-Why this pose: Taking your wide-legged forward fold into a side lunge to each side offers a balance challenge and an opportunity to stretch deeper into the adductor muscles of the inner thighs.
+Why This Pose: Taking your wide-legged forward fold into a side lunge to each side offers a balance challenge and an opportunity to stretch deeper into the adductor muscles of the inner thighs.

 1. From Prasarita Padottanasana, bend your right knee and lower your butt toward the floor.